kkdao/kiss-bdk/README.md

 ```

 The CLI retains `unsigned.psbt`, confirms that KISS returned the same
-transaction, verifies the ECDSA signatures, and asks BDK to finalize it before
+transaction, verifies the ECDSA signatures, and asks BDK to finalize it before broadcasting.
-broadcasting.

 ## QR implementation

 - Computer → KISS: static Base64 PSBT QR.
 - KISS → computer: animated BC-UR `crypto-psbt` QR.
-- Desktop recognition: the vendored MIT-licensed `k_quirc` decoder also used by
+- Desktop recognition: the vendored `k_quirc` decoder also used by KISS.
-  KISS.

 ## Proof